jwplayer/applicaster-docs/concepts/content-delivery.md

 ## Zapp Feeds vs JW Player Playlist
 Notice that
 - The Zapp feed structure is different from JW Playlist
-- The feed refert to content hosted on JW Player CDN
+- The feed refers to content hosted on JW Player CDN

 ### Zapp Feed Example